hlh2021/TweetClassification/README.md

 * Java

-# Classify tweet to a pre-defined topic.
+# Classify tweet to a pre-defined topic

 The classification is implemented in MATLAB.